Distinguishability times and asymmetry monotone-based quantum speed limits in the Bloch ball: Introduction

-A brief outline of the paper is as follows: in Section \ref{sec:disttimesec}, we review two lower bounds on the distinguishability time when $\Delta$ is taken to be the minimum error binary quantum state discrimination procedure and compare these bounds to the true unitary distinguishability time of a qubit.
-Section \ref{sec:distingdynam} contains the main theorem providing a necessary and sufficient condition for evolution to a $(1-\delta)$-distinguishable state and an explicit expression for the distinguishability time of a two-level system.
-We use the main theorem to provide a short solution to the problem of the quantum brachistochrone in Section \ref{sec:brach}.
-In Section \ref{sec:cav}, we extend the analysis to non-unitary qubit dynamics and show that a set of mixed states evolving to $(1-\delta)$-distinguishable states faster than a given pure state exists even in the presence of amplitude damping due to coupling to a monochromatic electromagnetic field.
-We also use this example to illustrate the role of the initial field state in controlling the minimal distinguishability time, showing how this can be tailored to speed up arrival to a target level of distinguishability.
+An outline of the paper is as follows: in Section \ref{sec:disttimesec}, we review two lower bounds on the distinguishability time when $\Delta$ is taken to be $p_{\text{err}}$ and consider these bounds in the context of unitary qubit dynamics.
+In Section \ref{sec:distingdynam}, we prove a necessary and sufficient condition for an initial qubit state to time evolve to a $(1-\delta)$-distinguishable state under unitary evolution generated by a time-independent Hamiltonian, and compare the distinguishability time of a two-level system to the lower bound in Eq.(\ref{eqn:mtdist}) (see Eq.(\ref{eqn:disttimemin})).
+Three applications of these results are subsequently discussed: 1) ordering the set of qubit states by distinguishability time (Subsection \ref{sec:faster}), calculation of a release time defined in the case of time-dependent generators of unitary qubit dynamics (Subsection \ref{sec:releasetime}), and extension of Proposition 1 to separable states of $N$ qubits (Subsection \ref{sec:additivity}).
+In Section \ref{sec:dissip}, we discuss three lower bounds to $\tau_{\delta}$ in the case of non-unitary evolution, and compare them in the context of a model that interpolates between Markovian and non-Markovian behavior.